 - Conduct routine inspections

-Certainly there’s value provided, but there’s nothing there that you can’t do yourself.
+Certainly there’s value provided, but there’s nothing there that you can’t do yourself or even outsource to service providers for a fraction of the cost compared to a management contract.
 Easily.

-Why landlords should consider going it alone (without your local high-street agent)!
+Why ALL landlords should consider going it alone (without a local high-street agent)!

 A common misconception is that letting agents provide us with a skill set which can’t quickly and easily be duplicated by the average person/landlord.
 We assume that they have an advantage over us by having all the trade tools and resources.
 In reality, that’s just a smokescreen perception.
 All agents provide us with is a service which we don’t know enough about to confidently duplicate.
 But when you break it down, it’s not really that difficult or time-consuming to learn the essentials, which will enable us to find and manage tenants for ourselves.